 RICE therapy should begin as soon as possible and continue till either healing of injury in minor injury cases or till professional health advice is sought.

-Rest is very important for healing of the injured tissue.
-A non resting tissue is further subjected to insults of motion and load.
-Rest, however, is a relative term and would depend on severity of the injury.
+Rest is very important for the healing of the injured tissue.
+A nonresting tissue is further subjected to insults of motion and load.
+Rest, however, is a relative term and would depend on the severity of the injury.

-In general it implies stopping, changing or taking break from any pain causing activity.
+In general, it implies stopping, changing or taking a break from any pain causing activity.

-For example, in sprained ankle, you need to take the weight off the ankle.
-The duration of the rest also varies with severity of injury.
+For example, in a sprained ankle, you need to take the weight off the ankle.
+The duration of the rest also varies with severity of the injury.